magicznyleszek/fimder/README.md

 Mandatory:

+- change name to something meaningful:
+    - in project
+    - github repo
+    - domain
 - add LOAD MORE RESULTS button to searchResultsCtrl for when there are more pages of results from API

 Improvements: